 What Is a Shared Appreciation Mortgage?

-Shared appreciation mortgages, also referred to as SAM loans, allow homebuyers to share a portion of their property’s value gains with an investor or lender.
-Because this offers the lender a guaranteed return, it typically means a lower interest rate and a lower monthly payment on the loan.
-However, these types of mortgages aren’t yet common in the U.S.
+A shared appreciation mortgage, also referred to as a SAM loan, allows a homebuyer to share a portion of their property’s gain in value with an investor or a lender.
+This guarantees the lender a return, so it typically offers a lower interest rate and a lower monthly payment on the loan in exchange.

-This method may make purchasing a home (and the monthly payments that come with it) more affordable.
-It can also allow buyers to purchase higher-cost properties they otherwise wouldn’t qualify for.
+This method can make purchasing a home and the associated monthly payments more affordable.
+It can also allow buyers to purchase higher-priced properties than they would otherwise have qualified for.

 The terms “shared appreciation” and “shared equity” are often used interchangeably in the mortgage industry, but these two loan products are not one and the same.